Antwerp is a charming city in the north of Belgium with plenty of history and even a bit of myth as well.

 We hope you enjoy your weekend trip to Antwerp!

 We have more tips for day trips and weekend getaways from Amsterdam.
-And if you’re planning a trip further afield, check out The Weekend Guide.
+And if you’re planning a trip further afield, like to Spain, Portugal or even California, check out The Weekend Guide.

 For more information, check out these books!